2023 RIBA Local Initiative Funding guidance

 6. Better engage with international members and prospective members.

-7. Support a project that will present the RIBA in ways that demonstrably encourage architects who are not members to become RIBA Members.
+7. Support a project that will present RIBA in ways that demonstrably encourage architects who are not members to become RIBA Members.

 8. Meet any other requirements set out in the application form for LIF funding for the relevant year.